Gdogg16/branch_practice/README.md

 These are a few of my favorite things:

-- Flowers - Dahlias
-- Flowers - Roses
-- Flowers - Tulips
 - Raindrops on roses
-- Whiskers on kittens
+- Whiskers on puppies
 - Bright copper kettles
 - Warm woolen mittens
 - Not editing directly on GitHub
 - Getting sleep
 - Tea with milk and sugar
+- Coffee - Bleh